intuit/simple_deploy/README.md

 Advaned Configurations
 ----------------------

 The configuration file supports additional optional deployment parameters.
-Artifacts can have an **endpoint** specified to be passed in (by default they pass in the s3 url).

 Deploy can have a ssh **user** and **key** set.
 These will be used to connect to both the gateway and tunnel through to instances.